readytensor/rt-agentic-ai-certification/program_docs/program-overview/program-overview.md

 - **Module 1 (Weeks 1–4): Foundations of Agentic AI**
   Explore core concepts including agent architectures, retrieval-augmented generation (RAG), and tool use.
 You'll build your first project—a question-answering assistant.

-- **Module 2 (Weeks 5–8): Architecting Agentic Workflows**
+- **Module 2 (Weeks 5–8): Architecting Multi-Agent Systems**
-  Build collaborative, tool-using AI systems.
+  Build collaborative, tool-using agentic AI systems.
 In this module, you’ll design dynamic agents, implement multi-agent workflows, and integrate external tools using protocols like MCP.
 Your project will showcase a working multi-agent system that solves a real problem through coordination and orchestration.

 - **Module 3 (Weeks 9–12): Real-World Readiness**
   Learn to test, secure, deploy, and monitor your agentic systems with guardrails, logging, and lightweight hosting.
 Finish with a production-grade, portfolio-ready final project.